-The student majoring in performance will learn skills, concepts, and methodology sufficient to demonstrate a level of proficiency on his/her principal instrument typical of that generally required in professional performance.
+As a student majoring in performance, you will learn skills, concepts, and methodology sufficient to demonstrate a level of proficiency on your principal instrument typical of that generally required in professional performance.
 This is achieved through private lessons, which include proficiency-based final exams, instrumental or vocal labs, and performance studies classes.

-- Synthesize and integrate knowledge of contemporary and traditional styles into musical interpretation
+- Synthesize and integrate knowledge of contemporary and traditional styles into musical interpretation;

-- Demonstrate technical proficiency on principal instrument
+- Demonstrate technical proficiency on your principal instrument;

-- Demonstrate the ability to sight read music in a variety of styles
+- Demonstrate the ability to sight read music in a variety of styles;

-- Play music in a variety of contemporary and traditional styles
+- Play music in a variety of contemporary and traditional styles;

-- Apply knowledge of musical styles and harmonic practices in improvisation
+- Apply knowledge of musical styles and harmonic practices in improvisation.